flux-framework/flux-core/doc/man3/flux_child_watcher_create.rst

 ===========

 :func:`flux_child_watcher_create` creates a reactor watcher that monitors state transitions of child processes.
-If *trace* is false, only child termination will trigger an event; otherwise, stop and start events may be generated.
+If :var:`trace` is false, only child termination will trigger an event; otherwise, stop and start events may be generated.

-The callback *revents* argument should be ignored.
+The callback :var:`revents` argument should be ignored.

 The process id that had a transition may be obtained by calling :func:`flux_child_watcher_get_rpid`.